Aurenore/pcsc-project2/README.md

 `EulerForward_fRhs1`: checks that the result of the Euler forward method, so the Adams Bashforth or the Runge Kutta solver for order 1 and for fRhs1, corresponds to the one of sol1.
 This check is also performed for fRhs2 and fRhs3.
 `EulerForward_compared_to_Adamsbashforth_fRhs1`: checks that the result of the Adamsbashforth solver and the result of the Runge Kutta result are equal for order equal to 1 and for fRhs1.
 This check is also performed for fRhs2 and fRhs3.

-## Limitations of the program and possible improvements
+## Issues and perspective
-* The first limitation of the program is that the number of functions fRhs proposed ot the user is very limited.
-One should use a Sparse method to translate a string which would be specified by the user into a mathematical expression.
+* The first limitation of the program is that the number of functions fRhs proposed to the user is very limited.
+One should implement method which translates a string - specified by the user -  into a mathematical expression.
 Then, any function could be used.
 * The second limitation of the program is for implicit methods which use the Newton method.
 If the maximum number of iteration is reached and the Newton method didn't converge then it would have been smart to implement another method like the bisection one for example.
-* Another limitation is that we can not check the result for for all functions.
-Maybe it didn't converge
+* Another limitation is that we can not check the result for all functions.
+The convergence depends on parameters such as t1, h and y0.
+If the final result is far from the true result, there is no way to verify it.